 Costing approximatively 100€, the Keon is on par with similarly priced Android devices.
 The device is light and not too thick (approx. 12mm).

-The body is made of a rubberized and soft plastic that feels pretty good.
+The Product Expert review describes this camera: the body is made of a rubberized and soft plastic that feels pretty good.
 The device has one 3MP camera on the back, one micro USB port, one audio jack, one loudspeaker, a power button and a volume rocker.

 Even if the color is rather unusual for a phone, the industrial design is pretty good for a cheap phone.